achristen/Meteobike/readme.md

 * Velcro
 * Screw & Bolt
 * Foam
-* e-Paper Screen

 ![Images/IMG_assembly](Images/IMG_assembly.jpg)

-### Assemble the complete system in a bag
+#### Assembly of the screen (tube)

-To begin the assembly of the Meteobike system, carefully cut the reflective tape to the length of the white plastic tube.
+To begin the assembly of the Meteobike system, carefully cut the reflective tape to the length of the plastic tube.
 Wrap the tube with the tape lengthwise, cut another piece of the same length and repeat this step with minimal overlap of the first piece of tape.
 The two pieces of tape should cover the entire tube.
+IN some cases the tape has already been glued on the plastic tube.

 Now that the tube is completely covered with the tape, use the scissors to puncture a hole in the tape where the holes on the tube are located.
 This is the sensor screen for the temperature and humitidy sensor.